Florida inmate held on child porn charges allegedly tried to hire 'Rabbi' to kill judge

 “This whole thing right from the get-go is something that doesn’t make sense,” he said.

-Virginia O’Hare denied to the Sentinel that her and her son exchanged a coded message, claiming they were Bible verses.
+Virginia O’Hare denied to the Sentinel that she and her son exchanged a coded message, claiming they were Bible verses.

 “These are absolutely bogus charges,” the mother said.
 “My son never, ever in a million years would do something like that.”